thomasdavis/backbonetutorials/_posts/2011-5-1-cross-domain-sessions.md

 ## Hooking up views to listen to changes in `auth`

 Now that we have a Session model, let's hook up our `login/logout` view to listen to changes in `auth`.
 When creating the view we use `on` to bind a listener to the `auth` attribute of our model.
-Everytime is changes we will re-render the view which will conditionally load a template depending on the value of `Session.get('auth')`.
+Everytime it changes we will re-render the view which will conditionally load a template depending on the value of `Session.get('auth')`.

 {% highlight javascript %}
 // models/session.js